harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

        for which `multipathd` must be used.
 More complex environments will require more complex configuration.

+       Explicitly putting that content into `/etc/multipath.conf` will work when you start `multipathd` as described below, but the change in `/etc` will not persist across node reboots.
+To solve that problem, you should add another file to `/oem` that will re-generate `/etc/multipath.conf` when the node reboots.
+The following example will create the `/etc/multipath.conf` given in the example above, but may need to be modified for your environment if you have a more complex iSCS configuration:

+       ```text
+       stages:
+          initramfs:
+            - name: "Configure multipath blacklist and whitelist"
+              files:
+              - path: /etc/multipath.conf
+                permissions: 0644
+                owner: 0
+                group: 0
+                content: |
+                  blacklist {
+                      device {
+                          vendor "!NETAPP"
+                          product "!LUN"
+                       }
+                   }
+                   blacklist_exceptions {
+                       device {
+                           vendor "NETAPP"
+                           product "LUN"
+                       }
+                   }
+       ```

    1. Enable multipathd
     The above file will take effect on the next reboot of the node;
     multipathd can be enabled immediately without rebooting the node